cyberbotics/webots/docs/reference/camera.md

 byte_size = camera_width * camera_height * 4
 ```

+Attempting to read outside the bounds of this chunk will cause an error.
 Internal pixel format of the buffer is BGRA (32 bits).
-Attempting to read outside the bounds of this chunk will cause an error.
+Note that the Java API uses little-endian format and stores the pixel integer value in ARGB format.

 The `wb_camera_image_get_red`, `wb_camera_image_get_green` and `wb_camera_image_get_blue` macros can be used for directly accessing the pixel RGB levels from the pixel coordinates.
 The `wb_camera_image_get_gray` macro works in a similar way but returns the gray level of the specified pixel by averaging the three RGB components.